 Notes.
 Plotted are the event-time coefficient estimates (dots) from a version of Equations (2) and (3), where the dependent variable consists of the technology class-weighted patents with the inverse hyperbolic sine transformation in an assignee firm × year.
 The vertical lines represent 95% confidence intervals.
 Colored horizontal lines and the boxes around them represent the pooled difference-in-differences estimates and 95% confidence intervals from a version of Equation (2), grouped by two or three years around the event of interest.
 The regression model controls for assignee firm fixed effects and sector × year fixed effects.
 A sector is defined by the four-digit North American Industry Classification System.
 The year of collusion formation and breakup corresponds to year zero in the graphs and is omitted.
 Year -1 is used as the baseline.
 Standard errors are clustered at the sector level.
-Data: Patents View.
+Standard errors are clustered at the sector level.
+Standard errors are clustered at the sector level.
+Patents View.

-Figure C-5 shows how the formation and breakup changed the number of unique patenting inventors.
+Figure C-5 illustrates the association between the formation and breakup of cartels and the number of unique patenting inventors.